Andy Preston (politician): Political career

 Andy Preston was historically an active member of the Labour Party, blogging for them and addressing their national conference in 2006 and 2007 respectively.
 In 2013 he spearheaded a successful campaign to retain the role of elected mayor of Middlesbrough.
 Preston stood for election as an independent in 2015 to become elected mayor of Middlesbrough, narrowly losing out to Labour's Dave Budd.
 In 2016 Preston took up a voluntary role as a regional business ambassador for the Britain Stronger in Europe campaign ahead of the referendum to decide whether the country should remain or leave the European Union.
 After being linked as a potential candidate to become the first Tees Valley Mayor, Preston ruled himself out of the race but warned against the election of a career politician.

 Preston was elected as Mayor of Middlesbrough on 2 May 2019, after running as an independent.
 He won in the first round with 59% (17,418) of the votes counted, with Labour's Mick Thompson coming second with 6,693 votes.

-His mayoral polices included making Middlesbrough a hunger free town, where emergency food and help was made available to residents seven days a week.
-Other notable polices were prioritising the building of social housing on a large scale, crime reduction via a massive roll-out of CCTV and attracting external investment to reverse economic decline.
+His mayoral policies included making Middlesbrough a hunger free town, where emergency food and help was made available to residents seven days a week.
+Other notable policies were prioritising the building of social housing on a large scale, crime reduction via a massive roll-out of CCTV and attracting external investment to reverse economic decline.
 During Preston's tenure as mayor, Middlesbrough garnered recognition in the Financial Times' European Cities and Regions of the Future report, ranking as the third most promising small city in Europe for investment opportunities.
 Additionally, Preston emphasized tree planting initiatives and their environmental benefits.The successful planting of 10,000 trees led to Middlesbrough being officially designated as a Tree City of the World in 2021.

 Preston served as Deputy Mayor of Tees Valley responsible for Business Growth from June 2019 until May 2020.

 In a local election held in 2023 he was defeated by the Labour candidate Chris Cooke who won 10,956 votes to Preston's 10,196.

 In August 2024, Preston donated to the Conservative Party.